pranabsarma18/mlzoomcamp_midterm/README.md

 ## Running the app locally using virtual env

+Open your command line interface.
-First activate the env inside the clone folder in your machine.
+First activate the environment inside the clone folder in your machine.
 Before that make sure your pipenv is already installed on your machine.
 If not run the following:

 `pip install pipenv`